|Bears should be observed from far, far away. |

 the canister...not a good idea.
 (J. Johnsen)

-Always keep the canister closed when you're not using it, even when you're cooking.
-Pull out the things you need, then keep it shut.
-Not only will it prevent unwanted visitors from showing up, it'll keep bugs and other things out.
-It also makes a great stool to sit on.
-Speaking from personal experience, if you have a canister like this one, which I do, be sure to take a few coins or something similar to unlock it with.
+Speaking from personal experience, if you have a canister likeethis one, which I do, be sure to take a few coins or something similar to unlock it with.
 I found myself trying to use small rocks, all of which broke, to get mine open on a long trip where the last thing I wanted was to not be able to get to my food.
-The dull edge of a pocket knife works, but it's certainly not ideal!
+The dull edge of a pocket knife works, but it's certainly not ideal.
+On my last trip, we taped a coin to the lid with duct tape, which seemed to work well.

 Outside of using a bear canister, there are a number of other considerations when you're camping or traveling in bear country - look for signs a bear's been in an area before you chose a campsite, travel in groups, make a lot of noise, etc. - but instead of writing a encyclopedia of sarcasm around each set of considerations, here are a few very informative links: